PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-12 06:24:28
+Last updated: 2024-04-12 06:25:04
-Random Quote: I'm just saying, love is a million things. - Maddy Perez
+Random Quote: What did the frustrated cannibal do?
+He threw up his hands. - Will Livingston